Measured: iPhone 15 Pro Max microphone frequency response and directivity

 Frequency Response

-In order to measure the frequency response of the iPhone’s microphone, a lab-grade reference microphone (PCB model 378B02 1/2-inch pre-polarized free-field condenser microphone) was positioned facing the iPhone mic approximately 1mm away from it.
+In order to measure the frequency response of the iPhone’s microphone, a lab-grade reference microphone (PCB model 378B02 1/2-inch pre-polarized free-field condenser microphone) was positioned facing the iPhone mic approximately 1 mm away from it.
 The speaker was behind the PCB mic, facing the iPhone.
 Both microphone signals were fed into a 485B39 USB stereo ICP signal conditioner and the response of the iPhone relative to the reference mic was measured using SignalScope’s Dual FFT Analyzer.
 Then, the iPhone and PCB mic were rotated 180 degrees, keeping the same orientation and position relative to each other, and the response was measured again.
 Finally, the 2 resulting frequency response measurements were averaged.
-The result is shown in the following graph, which was created in SignalScope.
+The result is shown in the following graphs, which were created in SignalScope.

 iPhone 15 Pro Max Bottom Microphone Frequency Response